everdevs/contentful-action/README.md

 ## Usage

 This action runs migrations on your contentful space.
-PLease add your migration scripts to a directory called `migrations` *(configurable)* and name them `[n].js` where `[n]` is the current version of your content-model.
+Please add your migration scripts to a directory called `migrations` *(configurable)* and name them `[n].js` where `[n]` is the current version of your content-model.
 Versions are integers (`1.js`, `2.js`, ...)